Unmanned Aerial Vehicle (UAV) Pilot Program

 In August 2018, Staff received the eight (8) Unmanned Aerial Vehicles and accessories.

 We aware of the privacy concerns related to the use of UAVs and has taken measures to address those concerns; primarily through a combination of policy (see attached policy) and public reporting.
 The UAVs are incident driven and will never be used for routine patrol.
 Below is a list of the situations in which the UAV may be utilized:

 - CBRNE Incident (chemical, biological, radiological, nuclear, and explosive)

 - Perimeter Searches and Security for Armed and/or Felony Suspects

 - Routine Training (public places)

 In February 2019, the Police and Fire Departments began an eighteen month pilot program.
 All of the aforementioned policies and procedures will be adhered to during the pilot program and a report will be presented to the City Council to discuss the program’s effectiveness at the mid-point and conclusion of the pilot program.
-Please review our Mid-Pilot Program Report(PDF, 359KB).
+Please review our end of Pilot Program Drone Report(PDF, 711KB).

 UAVs may only be deployed with a supervisor’s approval, and only after all of the required notifications to air traffic control towers (per FAA regulations) have been made.
 Only pilots who possess a valid license to fly UAVs issued by the FAA may deploy a UAV.